isiak44/RasheedPBL/Project9/README.md

 Now we use `vgcreate` utility to add all 3 PVs to a volume group and name it as webdata-vg

 `sudo vgcreate webdata-vg /dev/xvdh1 /dev/xvdg1 /dev/xvdf1
+`

- Verify that VG has been created successfully with `sudo vgs`
+after that we Verified that VG has been created successfully with `sudo vgs`

 ![vg-create](images/vg-create-wp.png)

-After that we use `lvcreate` utility to create 2 logical volumes by using half of the Physical volume size for `apps-lv` and the remaining space of the PV size for `logs-lv`
+And now we use `lvcreate` utility to create 2 logical volumes by using half of the Physical volume size for `apps-lv` and the remaining space of the PV size for `logs-lv`

-In this case, the `apps-lv` will be used to store data for the website while the `logs-lv` will be used to store data for logs.
+In this case, the `apps-lv` will be used to store data for the webnsite while the `logs-lv` will be used to store data for logs.

 ```
 sudo lvcreate -n apps-lv -L 14G webdata-vg